mindfiredigital/FireKubeX/README.md

 The script provides several command-line options:

-- `--dev`: Use this option to deploy applications in development mode with a replica set of 1.

-- `--prod`: Use this option to deploy applications with the replica set specified in the `config.yaml` file.

 - `--start <name>`: Start a specific service by providing its name.
 You can also use `--start all` to start all services.

 - `--stop <name>`: Stop a specific service by providing its name.